whatisnuclear/website/reactor-history.md

 commercial industry simply cannot be overstated.
 He was born in 1900 in a Polish ghetto, moved to New York at the age of 6, and then to Chicago's West Side.
 He entered the Naval Academy in 1918 and requested submarine service in 1929.
 He translated _Das Unterseeboot_ from the Imperial German Navy as a labor of personal interest.
-In 1937, he became a Engineering Duty Only (EDO) officer, focused on the design, construction, and maintenance of ships.
+In 1937, he became an Engineering Duty Only (EDO) officer, focused on the design, construction, and maintenance of ships.
 After WWII ended, he was sent to Oak Ridge to learn about nuclear technology as part of a team to investigate nuclear ship propulsion.
 He established himself as the